NathanCB/CrudIdeaPublicSpark/README.md

 you probably haven't asked....

 Ultimately I am exploring an old interest with new technologies.
 By creating a simple crud app I am building a foundation to sketch out ideas similar to the way a composer may use technology to generate new musical ideas.
 I look forward to exploring technologies that I don't understand but want to use such as functional programming, lightweight web frameworks such as SPARK, and temporary or mutable data structures.

-This isn't simply a technical exercise but a lifelong fascination with how meaning as a single comprehensive entity is generated not from a single individual but as part of a greater whole or community of individuals.
-I think this is what Laurie Anderson meant with the line "...these electronic arms."
+This isn't simply a technical exercise but a lifelong fascination with how meaning as a single comprehensive entity is generated not from a single individual but as part of a greater whole or community of individuals. _Perhaps this is what Laurie Anderson meant with the line "...these electronic arms."_